cyphunk/humanism.sh/README.md

 ### c (cd)

     c            go to last dir
-    c path       go to path, if not in cwd search forward and backward for *PaTh* in tree
+    c FiLteR     go to path, if not in cwd search forward and backward for *FiLtEr* in tree

 ![example c use](/examples/c.gif)

-Requires timeout or gtimeout.
-Already available on Linux/FreeBSD.
-``brew install coreutils`` for OSX.
+Details:

+   c <fIlTeR>            go to path or find and goto filter
+                         1. if filter is path, goto
+                         2. if filter is name in tag db, goto
+                         3. if filter found under cwd, goto
+                         4. if filter found above cwd, goto c <fIlTeR> <fIlTeR>   filter cascading. find filter, then Nth filter under it c <tag> <tag>         tag cascading c <tag> <fIlTeR>      combined. many tags, one filter l <tag> <fIlTeR>      ls that adheres to all of the above

+Managing Tags:

+   cc                    list tags
+   cc <tag>              add/rename <tag> for pwd
+                         prompt to delete if <tag> exists cc d   <tag>
+   cc del <tag>          explicit delete

 ### find